University of Texas at Austin wordmarkCollege of Liberal Arts wordmark

 Pendant beads of exotic shell likely were acquired from the far-trading puebloan peoples of the northwest or the Hohokam to the west.

-Pendant beads of exotic shell likely were acquired from the far-trading puebloan peoples of the northwest or the Hohokam to the west.
-TARL collections.
+Pendant beads of exotic shell likely were acquired from the far-trading Puebloan peoples of the northwest or the Hohokam to the west.
+TARL collections Enlarge image.

 An elaborately incised stone object, perhaps an atlatl weight, used to add weight to a spearthrower (atlatl), adding stability and distance to the throw.

-An elaborately incised stone object, perhaps an atlatl weight, used to add weight to a spearthrower (atlatl), adding stability and distance to the throw.
+This elaborately incised stone object, may have been used as an atlatl weight, adding stability and distance to the throw.
 TARL collections.
+Enlarge image

 Abalone from the Pacific and other shells were cut into shape and drilled with stone awls to make pendants such as these.

-Abalone from the Pacific and other shells were cut into shape and drilled with stone awls to make pendants such as these (click for full image).
+Abalone from the Pacific and other shells were cut into shape and drilled with stone awls to make pendants such as these (enlarge for full image).
 TARL collections.
+Enlarge image

 Ultra-thin discs of gypsum were drilled with holes, and suspended on fine yucca fiber cords as necklaces or other ornaments.